 FICO Introduces New Credit Scoring Model

-The FICO Credit Scoring Model is the most popular credit score formula that lenders use to weigh the risk of a consumer.
-But there’s one common complaint with the FICO Credit Scoring Model, especially among younger consumers – and that the fact that it takes into account past credit history.
+The FICO score is the most popular credit score formula that lenders use to weigh the risk of a consumer.
+But there’s one common complaint with the FICO scoring formula, especially among younger consumers – and that the fact that it takes into account past credit history.
 In fact, past credit history makes up about 15 percent of the FICO score as it stands today, something that can work against young consumers who may not have the likes of credit cards, auto loans, home loans and more working in their favor.

 However, this could soon be changing thanks to a new FICO score – FICO Score XD – that’s designed for consumers that may not have a traditional credit history to fall back on.